-- 1 dozen large eggs, not too fresh
+- 12 large eggs, not too fresh (see note above)

-- Up to 1 tablespoon white wine vinegar
+- Up to 1 tablespoon (15ml) white wine vinegar

 - Crushed red pepper or hot paprika

-Place all of the yolks in the bowl of a food processor.
-Select 16 of the best looking egg white halves and set aside.
-Reserve the remaining 8 for another use.
-Add mayonnaise, mustard, half of vinegar, and hot sauce to food processor and process until smooth, scraping down sides of bowl as necessary.
+Place all yolks in the bowl of a food processor.
+Select 16 of the best-looking egg white halves and set aside; reserve remaining 8 for another use.
+Add mayonnaise, mustard, 1/2 tablespoon (7ml) vinegar, and hot sauce to food processor and process until smooth, scraping down sides of bowl as necessary.

-With machine running, slowly drizzle in 2 tablespoons of olive oil.
+With machine running, slowly drizzle in 2 tablespoons (30ml) olive oil.
 Season mixture to taste with salt and remaining vinegar (if desired).
-Transfer to zipper-lock bag.
-Filling and egg white halves can be stored in the refrigerator up to overnight before filling and serving.
+Transfer to a zipper-lock bag.
+Filling and egg white halves can be stored in the refrigerator up to overnight before eggs are filled and served.

-Cut off corner of zipperlock bag and pipe filling mixture into egg whites, overstuffing each hole.
-Drizzle with remaining olive oil, sprinkle with black pepper, chives, crushed red pepper, and sea salt.
+Cut off a corner of zipper-lock bag and pipe filling mixture into egg whites, overstuffing each.
+Drizzle with remaining olive oil and sprinkle with black pepper, chives, crushed red pepper or paprika, and sea salt.
 Serve immediately.